lpaladin/json-inline-doc/README.md

 JSON Inline Doc
 ============================
-#### Add inline comments on stringified JSON, or generate from JSON schema
+#### Add inline comments on stringified JSON (JSONC), or generate from JSON schema

 Use case: Using JSON for configuration and provide inline documentation as comments for users.

-Note: JSON does not support comments.
-But some editors have the so-called 'JSON with comments' support.
+JSONC is JSON with JavaScript style comments.
+Please note that original JSON does not support comments.

 Installation:
 --------------------------